‘Falling in love’ with management can send investments off track research reveals

 As increasing numbers of PE firms look to maximise value through human capital, Kiddy predicts that those who begin to challenge prevailing assumptions within PE around how to manage human capital to achieve superior performance, will be those who reap the most benefits.

-There is an upward trend in the Corporate deal market for private equity backed deals and these are key to the business economy, therefore, getting the right management team in place early and accelerating its effectiveness are vital to any business.
-Last year, Gateley’s Corporate lawyers advised on more UK lower mid-market (EV £5-£100m) private equity transactions than any other law firm with a 53 per cent increase on the previous year.
+There is an upward trend in the corporate deal market for private equity backed deals, and these are key to the business economy, therefore, getting the right management team in place early and accelerating its effectiveness are vital to any business.
+According to Experian Market IQ, last year, Gateley’s corporate lawyers advised on more UK lower mid-market (EV £5-£100m) private equity transactions than any other law firm2 with a 53% increase on the previous year.

 To request a copy of the report, please email email@example.com.

 Get expert advice from our human capital specialists

 If you would like to discuss any of the issues raised in this article, contact our expert below or meet our Kiddy team here.

 1. Alix Partners (2017), Annual private equity survey: replacing a portfolio company CEO comes at a high cost, Annual Private Equity Survey.